 Create a third instance of Battery for your ride cymbals.
 Pick a sample or two that is metallic and tight but not quite at the bell of the ride.
 Copy it and paste in twice into 2 available cells.
 On the copies, adjust the volume envelope, levels, and pitches slightly so that it sounds like the same ride being hit it but not the same sample.
 Punch in an eighth note rhythm.
 Then, add some variation by moving and dropping out some notes.
 On the insert chain, drop a stereo widening plugin and spread the output as wide as you can.

-Now that the elements of the kit are composed, put them in a group using the “create group” button in Lumit and do some group processing.
+Now that the elements of the kit are composed, put them in a group using the “create group” button in SoundBridge and do some group processing.
 Drop an EQ on the insert chain and sweep a few resonant filters around.
 Listen for the harmonics of the kick and the snare and boost these a little.
 Bring down a band around 4 kHz to reduce harshness.
 I usually bring up the high shelf a little to emphasize the cymbals too at around 10 kHz.
 Then, drop a compressor after the EQ.
 This will essentially act as a soft limiter (low threshold, ratio of about 2.1).

 This is what my kit sounds like after processing….

 Sub bass is really important in drum and bass music.
 I created mine in FM8 from its initial patch.
 The design is fairly simple.
 It consists of 2 sine wave oscillators and 1 short tristate operator modulating one of them.
 The depth is pretty low, but modulated by an LFO subtly.
 This operator is not as hot in the mix as the other simple sine.
 I kept the ratio at 1, but detuned the carriers slightly to induce some beating.
-I also added some detuning in the master unison section of FM8 and panned the voices about halfway.
-I lengthened the attack and release times a little too.
+Then, I also added some detuning in the master unison section of FM8 and panned the voices about halfway.
+Furthermore I lengthened the attack and release times a little too.

 As for processing, I used a limiter to prevent clipping followed by another compressor for side-chain.
 I selected the output of the kicks to key compression.
 Keep the ratio very soft but bring the threshold down to about -30 dB.
 This way, most of the sound ducks for the kicks but it does not get totally squashed.